Beyond Marginal Distributions: A Framework to Evaluate the Representativeness of Demographic-Aligned LLMs: Evaluation Framework

 A major quantity of interest is the similarity between the empirical (marginal) response distribution, $P_s$, and the simulated ones, $P_m$, of the corresponding demographic subgroup \citep{durmus_towards_2024, santurkar_whose_2023}.
 We measure this with the marginal \textbf{\textit{dissimilarity}} (on $Q$) as:

 where $d(\cdot,\cdot)\in[0,1]$ is a distance on probability distributions. $\mathcal{D}(P_m, P_s)$ is then the mean of per-question distances, yielding a unit-free dissimilarity score between 0 (perfectly representative) and 1 (maximal divergence).
-Figure~\ref{fig:marginal} represents the construction of the marginal response distribution for human and simulated respondents.

 As a noted weakness of LLM-generated responses \citep{santurkar_whose_2023, bisbee_synthetic_2024, durmus_towards_2024}, we isolate response diversity by comparing the means of the normalised per-question variances for the true and generated responses.
-The \textbf{\textit{mean variance}} for a distribution $P \in \{P_s, P_m\}$ is given by:
+The \textbf{\textit{mean response variance}} is given by: